 - genome assembly scaffolding

 - single cell transcriptome analysis on cell population level

 - targeted panels and exome analysis

-In addition to the Illumina MiSeq, Wageningen University & Research, Shared Research Facilities offers the use of:
+In addition to the Illumina MiSeq, Wageningen University & Research, Sharing Research Facilities offers the use of: